W1OP — W1C — N1PRA(HQ)

 W1OP's FT4, FT8 Operations

-Digital contacts from W1OP FN41 RI are mostly remote controlled by operators in RI, MA, NH, TX, and FL.
-The station uses TeamViewer, AnyDesk, or Chrome Remote Desktop for remote control of three IC-7300's and sometimes an additional IC-706Mk2G tied into either the Collins 237-B1 Log Periodic Dipole Array[see below] that covers 10M through 40M, an 80M Doublet, a 5 element 6M beam, or a 73ft end fed vertical using a Icom AH-4 that covers 6M through 80M.
-During the winter a 160M antenna is also available.
-A Verizon FIOS optical cable provides internet connection.
+Antennas include the Collins 237-B1 Log Periodic Dipole Array[see below] that covers 10M through 40M, an 80M Doublet with a LDG AT6 Pro II tuner, a 5 element 6M beam, a 2M beam, or a 73ft end fed vertical using a Icom AH-4 that covers 6M through 80M, and a 160M inverted L antenna.
+A Verizon FIOS fiber cable provides internet connection.

 Watch Full Size on YouTube